Rare-earth element: Geology

 In igneous rocks, particularly in felsic melts, the following observations apply: anomalies in europium are dominated by the crystallization of feldspars.
 Hornblende, controls the enrichment of MREE compared to LREE and HREE.
 Depletion of LREE relative to HREE may be due to the crystallization of olivine, orthopyroxene, and clinopyroxene.
-On the other hand, depletion of HREE relative to LREE may be due to the presence of garnet, as garnet preferentially incorporates HREE into its crystal structure.
+On the other hand, the depletion of HREE relative to LREE may be due to the presence of garnet, as garnet preferentially incorporates HREE into its crystal structure.
 The presence of zircon may also cause a similar effect.

-In sedimentary rocks, rare-earth elements in clastic sediments are a representation provenance.
+In sedimentary rocks, rare-earth elements in clastic sediments are a representation of provenance.
 The rare-earth element concentrations are not typically affected by sea and river waters, as rare-earth elements are insoluble and thus have very low concentrations in these fluids.
-As a result, when a sediment is transported, rare-earth element concentrations are unaffected by the fluid and instead the rock retains the rare-earth element concentration from its source.
+As a result, when sediment is transported, rare-earth element concentrations are unaffected by the fluid and instead the rock retains the rare-earth element concentration from its source.

 Sea and river waters typically have low rare-earth element concentrations.
 However, aqueous geochemistry is still very important.
 In oceans, rare-earth elements reflect input from rivers, hydrothermal vents, and aeolian sources; this is important in the investigation of ocean mixing and circulation.

 Rare-earth elements are also useful for dating rocks, as some radioactive isotopes display long half-lives.
 Of particular interest are the ^{138}La-^{138}Ce, ^{147}Sm-^{143}Nd, and ^{176}Lu-^{176}Hf systems.